meri01966/alba-us/README.md

 Table names, routes and comments are in Spanish.
 That is not an oversight and we are not hiding it.

-ALBA was built in Buenos Aires and has been in daily use in real classrooms since 2025, with teachers recording evidence every day and a school paying for it.
+ALBA was built in Buenos Aires and is in daily use in real classrooms, with teachers recording evidence every day and a school paying for it.
 This repository is the adaptation of a working system, not a prototype written to look like one.
 The Spanish is the fingerprint of an engine that already survived contact with actual teachers, which is the hardest test any education product faces.

 The pedagogical content, the standards and the teaching guidance are fully Californian.
 The plumbing kept its accent.